Blog article

 The Trust Factor: How Design Affects Credibility

-The crazy part is that the return on investment (ROI) for UX design can reach 9,900%.
-That's not a typo.
-Good design doesn't cost money, it makes money.
+The business case for investing in this is straightforward.
+The ROI for UX design can reach 9,900%.
+Good design doesn't cost money.
+It makes money.

 Turning Things Around: Design That Actually Converts